 As mentioned, there are no cars on the island, so the main way to get around is on foot or by bike (or golf carts).
 There was even a guy that rides around on a bike selling homemade cakes!
 My accommodation came with 2 complimentary bikes per room.
 They were the old fashioned type bikes that don’t have brakes, you have to peddle backwards to stop!

 I went to the Caye Caulker Bakery on my bike…visit early because they sell out fast!
 It’s popular with the locals and is kinda tucked away from the main bars and restaurants.
 I then went to the Caye Caulker Mini Reserve, a small jungle nature reserve with trails through a forest.
-I saw loads of lizards and birds, but there were also THOUSANDS of mosquitos.
+There were loads of lizards and birds, but there were also THOUSANDS of mosquitos.
 I found that the mosquitos weren’t too bad around the rest of the island but I got EATEN ALIVE in the nature reserve.
 They were painful too!

 Northside Beach Club